Hyun Jin Moon

-Hyun Jin Preston Moon (born 25 May 1969) is a South Korean social entrepreneur, founder and chairman of the Global Peace Foundation, and later the Family Peace Association.
-His father, Sun Myung Moon, was the founder of the Unification movement, an international new religious movement.
+Hyun Jin Preston Moon is a South Korean social entrepreneur, founder and chairman of the Global Peace Foundation, and later the Family Peace Association.
+His father, Sun Myung Moon, was the founder of the Unification Church, an international new religious movement.

 Early life and education

-Born in South Korea, he moved to the United States at a young age and graduated from Columbia University, where he was a history major, and Harvard Business School with an M.B.A. in 1998.
+Born in South Korea, Moon moved to the United States at a young age and graduated from Columbia University, where he was a history major, and Harvard Business School with an M.B.A. in 1998.
 Moon is a humanitarian and social entrepreneur whose peacebuilding initiatives emphasize universal principles and values shared by the world's major religious and cultural traditions.

 Political positions

 Korean unification

 Moon has been involved in the campaign for Korean unification for a decade.
 In 2014, Moon wrote the book Korean Dream: A Vision for a Unified Korea.
-The book calls for greater public engagement with the unification issue, especially led by S. Korean civil society organizations working in partnership with government.
-He urged the S. Korean government to make unification its national agenda to lead global opinion, especially with heightened interest surrounding North's increased nuclear threats.
+The book calls for greater public engagement with the unification issue, especially led by South Korean civil society organizations working in partnership with government.
+He urged the South Korean government to make unification its national agenda to lead global opinion, especially with heightened interest surrounding the North's increased nuclear threats.

-Moon's approach to unification appeals to a shared historic, 5,000-year Korean identity, and particularly the ancient Korean ethic named "Hongik Ingan," which means "to broadly benefit humanity."
+Moon's approach to unification appeals to a shared historic, 5,000-year Korean identity, and particularly the ancient Korean ethic named "Hongik Ingan", which means "to broadly benefit humanity".
 He states that with Hongik Ingan as the guiding vision, "Unification will set the moral precedent for aligning with our historic heritage and providential destiny... to shine the light of hope opening the path for all people in a world mired in conflict."

 Moon described his book as shifting the focus from technical questions of process to clarifying the end goal of unification.
 "I ask what type of new nation should Koreans aspire to establish, and what shared vision and enduring principles should guide them towards it," Moon wrote.

 The Korean Culture and Arts Publications recognized Korean Dream: A Vision for a Unified Korea as the 2014 "Book of the Year" in the society category.
 An English version with a foreword by The Heritage Foundation founder Edwin Feulner was published in December 2016.
 The book was included in the U.S. Defense Intelligence Agency's 2018 Professional Reading List under the "Global Analysis" category.

 Moon founded Action for Korea United, an alliance currently consisting of over 800 Korean civic groups, in 2012.
-In 2015 the coalition launched the One Korea Global Campaign committee to garner global support for Korean Unification through the medium of popular culture, especially K-pop.
-They have held two 'One K Concerts' towards that aim, in Seoul, Korea and Manila, Philippines, featuring well-known artists.
+In 2015, the coalition launched the One Korea Global Campaign committee to garner global support for Korean Unification through the medium of popular culture, especially K-pop.
+They have held two 'One K Concerts' towards that aim, in Seoul, Korea, and Manila, Philippines, featuring well-known artists.